All of the key questions answered about Webb targeted for the general interest level.

 How will Webb be better than the Hubble Space Telescope?

-When will Webb be launched?
+When was Webb launched?

-The Webb launch windows refer to the period each day during which Webb can be launched to reach its intended L2 orbit.
+The Webb launch windows refer to the period each day during which Webb could be launched to reach its intended L2 orbit.
 In space, the Webb Observatory will not reside precisely at the L2 point but will slowly rotate around it twice per year in a loop that is even bigger than the Moon’s orbit around the Earth.
 The geometry of this rotation varies depending on the launch time of day and the season of the year (due to the tilt of Earth’s axis).
 The key constraints on the launch windows include:

 - Ensuring that the angle between the Sun and the Webb Observatory during its flight to L2 does not cause overheating of sensitive portions of the Observatory